Lacrosse Drills

 Mirror Footwork

 Two players five yards apart.
-One leads, the other mirrors all movement (forward, back, lateral) without contact for 30 seconds.
-Then switch roles.
-Builds the defensive footwork base without the complication of a stick or a ball.
+One leads, the other mirrors all movement (forward, back, lateral) without contact for 30 seconds, then switch roles.
 The starting drill at the 10U level for any player who has not played defense before.

 Approach and Break Down

-Defender starts ten yards from offense; on the whistle, defender approaches under control, breaks down into a defensive stance two yards from the offense, and forces the dodge to one side.
-Coach watches for whether the approach uses controlled steps (short, fast) instead of full sprint.
-The drill that decides whether a defender gets blown by on the first move or stays in front of the dodger.
+The defender starts ten yards from the offense; on the whistle the defender approaches under control, breaks down into a defensive stance two yards from the offense, and forces the dodge to one side.

 1v1 Defense at X

 Reverse the 1v1 from X drill, with the defender as the focus.
-Offense gets the ball at X; defender plays him to the topside or backside as the team scheme demands.
-Coach scores the defensive rep on whether the defender held position (stayed between offense and goal) and forced the dodge to a help-side direction.
-Run for ten minutes at every defensive practice block.
+The offense gets the ball at X; the defender plays him to the topside or backside as the team scheme demands.

 Slide and Recover

-Two defenders, two attackers, in a 25-yard area at the top of the box.
-Attacker dodges 1v1; second attacker stays as a slide receiver.
-First defender holds 1v1 until beaten; second defender slides on break-down.
-First defender then recovers to the second attacker.
-Builds the team-defense package that decides whether a 1v1 breakdown turns into a goal or a contested shot.
+Two defenders and two attackers in a 25-yard area at the top of the box.
+The attacker dodges 1v1; the second attacker stays as a slide receiver.
+The first defender holds 1v1 until beaten; the second defender slides on the break-down; the first defender then recovers to the second attacker.
 A 14U-and-up drill.

 Two-Hand Body Check

-Defender uses both hands on the stick to deliver a controlled body check (boys' lacrosse only) within the rules: above the waist, below the neck, from the front or side.
+The defender uses both hands on the stick to deliver a controlled body check (boys' lacrosse only) within the rules: above the waist, below the neck, from the front or side.
 Run with a coach watching for legal contact, not full-pad live reps.
-Builds the body-check timing that strips ground balls and disrupts dodgers.
 NCAA and high school rules for legal checks vary by association, so confirm the local ruleset before drilling live contact.

 3v2 Slide Package

 Three offensive players, two defenders, plus a goalie.
-Offense runs a fast break or a settled 3v2; defenders cover the on-ball and the most-dangerous off-ball threat.
-Builds the team-slide pattern that high school and college defenses run dozens of times per game.
+The offense runs a fast break or a settled 3v2; the defenders cover the on-ball and the most-dangerous off-ball threat.
 A 14U-and-up drill that decides transition possessions in tight games.

 Goalie Drills